Midway station (CTA): History

 Prior to 1993, the southwest side was served only by the Douglas Park Branch of the West-Northwest Line.
 As the city expanded, this service became insufficient.
-As early as the 1940s, when subways were being constructed under State and Dearborn Streets, the city planned to expand the 'L' to Midway Airport.
+As early as the 1940s, when the State Street and Milwaukee-Dearborn Subways were being constructed, the city planned to expand the 'L' to Midway Airport.
 However, this plan was not approved.

-On January 22, 1990, there was a groundbreaking ceremony held at the future site of Midway Station.
+On January 22, 1990, there was a groundbreaking ceremony held at the future site of Midway station.
 Many people attended, including Mayor Daley; Bernard Ford, the CTA Acting Executive Director; and David Williams, the Chicago public works commissioner.
 In 1993, the CTA finished building the new Orange Line.
 It cost $500 million despite the use of abandoned railroad right-of-ways.
-Midway Station includes a three-track terminal, a rail yard, a car maintenance facility, an island and side platform, elevators leading to the sidewalk, and escalators and stairs connecting to the moving walkway heading to the airport.
+Midway station includes a three-track terminal, a rail yard, a car maintenance facility, an island and side platform, elevators leading to the sidewalk, and escalators and stairs connecting to the moving walkway heading to the airport.

 When the garage was built on the east side of Cicero, it bisected the walkway from the station to the airport.
 In 2002, the Department of Aviation built a walkway through the garage.